eliotstock/stake/README.md

 tmux attach
 ```
 * Once the only issue in the logs is that you're offline, plug in the Ethernet cable.
+* Delete the NATs to the old machine and create new ones to the new machine.
+See above.
+* Lighthouse BN logs should start to say `INFO Syncing`.
 * Check https://beaconcha.in/.
 In time, you should be so back.

 ### You move house